 “I like to use an analogy when I first talk to a potential student,” Trevor smiles.
 “When you go to the pool, do you walk down the steps or jump in the deep end?
 This makes them think – do I leap in and do things, or do I procrastinate because I think I don’t have the time or confidence?”

 Trevor goes on to describe what students can expect from the MBA.
 “I always explain that the program is in bite-sized pieces, that they have support and it’s totally flexible.”

 “The support is huge,” Trevor elaborates.
 “People think that they’re on their own because it’s an online program.
 I tell them that it’s delivered online, but the support isn’t absent.
 Every subject has a dedicated Online Learning Facilitator that they can contact anytime for help and guidance.
 All our facilitators are qualified lecturers and experienced leaders in their industry.”

-AIB also offers welling support through Converge International – an Employee Assistance Program (EAP) that is available for both AIB staff and students Completely free of charge, our EAP offers help with a variety of work-related and personal problems and gives you access to qualified professionals including psychologists, social workers and management support counsellors.
+AIB also offers wellbeing support through Converge International – an Employee Assistance Program (EAP) that is available for both AIB staff and students Completely free of charge, our EAP offers help with a variety of work-related and personal problems and gives you access to qualified professionals including psychologists, social workers and management support counsellors.

-Learn more about our well being resources.
+Learn more about our wellbeing resources.